amHariskhan/Fabtechnology_/README.md

 # Fabtechnology_
 Scam Recovery Project
 <br>
-We are done with intial phase and now we will start the frontend phase as soon as possible.
+hello We are done with intial phase and now we will start the frontend phase as soon as possible.
 <br>